apache/dolphinscheduler/docs/docs/en/guide/task/java.md

 # Overview

-This node is used to perform java-type tasks and supports the use of single files and jar packages as program entries.
+This node is for executing java-type tasks and supports using files and jar packages as program entries.

 # Create Tasks

-- Click on project management-> Project name-> workflow definition, click on the“Create workflow” button, go to the DAG edit page:
+- Click on `Project Management` -> `Project Name` -> `Workflow Definition`, click on the“Create workflow” button, go to the DAG edit page:

 - Drag the toolbar's Java task node to the palette.

 # Task Parameters
 | **Parameter** | **Description** |
 | ------- | ---------- |
-|Node Name|the name of the set task.
+|Node Name|The name of the set task.
 The node name in a workflow definition is unique.
-|Run Flag|indicates whether the node is scheduled properly and, if it is not needed, turns on the kill switch.
+|Run Flag|Indicates whether the node is scheduled properly and turns on the kill switch, if not needed.
-|Description|describes the functionality of the node.
+|Description|Describes the functionality of the node.
-|Task Priority|when the number of worker threads is insufficient, the worker is executed according to the priority from high to low.
-When the priority is the same, the worker is executed according to the first in, first out principle.
+|Task Priority|When the number of worker threads is insufficient, the worker executes tasks according to the priority.
+When the priority is the same, the worker executes tasks by order.
-|Worker Group|The machine whose task is assigned to the Worker group executes, and selecting Default will randomly select a Worker machine to execute.
+|Worker Group|The group of machines who execute the tasks.
+If selecting `Default`, DolphinScheduler will randomly choose a worker machine to execute the task.
-|Environment Name|configure the environment in which the task runs.
+|Environment Name|Configure the environment in which the task runs.
-|Number Of Failed Retries|number of resubmitted tasks that failed, supported drop-down and hand-fill.
+|Number Of Failed Retries|Number of resubmitted tasks that failed.
+You can choose the number in the drop-down menu or fill it manually.
-|Failed Retry Interval|the interval between tasks that fail and are resubmitted, supported by drop-down and hand-fill.
+|Failed Retry Interval|the interval between the failure and resubmission of a task.
+You can choose the number in the drop-down menu or fill it manually.
 |Delayed Execution Time|the amount of time a task is delayed, in units.
 |Timeout Alarm|Check timeout warning, timeout failure, when the task exceeds the“Timeout length”, send a warning message and the task execution fails.
-|Module Path|turn on the use of Java 9 + 's modularity feature, put all resources into-module-path, and require that the JDK version in your worker support modularity.
+|Module Path| pick Java 9 + 's modularity feature, put all resources into-module-path, and require that the JDK version in your worker supports modularity.
-|Main Parameter|as a normal Java program main method entry parameter.
+|Main Parameter|Java program main method entry parameter.
-|Java VM Parameters|configure startup virtual machine parameters.
+|Java VM Parameters|JVM startup parameters.
-|Script|you need to write Java code if you use the Java run type.
+|Script|You need to write Java code if you use the Java run type.
 The public class must exist in the code without writing a package statement.
-|Resources|these can be external JAR packages or other resource files that are added to the Classpath or module path and can be easily retrieved in your JAVA script.
+|Resources|External JAR packages or other resource files that are added to the classpath or module path and can be easily retrieved in your JAVA script.
-|Custom parameter|a user-defined parameter that is part of HTTP and replaces the contents of the script with the ${ variable } .
+|Custom parameter|A user-defined parameter that is part of HTTP and replaces `${ variable }` in the script .
-|Pre Tasks|selecting a pre-task for the current task sets the selected pre-task upstream of the current task.
+|Pre Tasks|Selects a pre-task for the current task and sets the pre-task as the upstream of the current task.

 ## Example

-Java task types have two modes of execution, which are demonstrated here as an example of a Java mode.
+Java type tasks have two modes of execution, here is a demonstration of executing tasks in Java mode.

 The main configuration parameters are as follows:
 - Run Type
 - Module Path
 - Main Parameters
 - Java VM Parameters
 - Script

 ![java_task](../../../../img/tasks/demo/java_task02.png)

 ## Note

-When you run a type with JAVA, the public class must exist in the code, and you can not write a package statement.
+When you run the task in JAVA execution mode, the public class must exist in the code, and you could omit writing a package statement.